andrewharmellaw/andrewharmellaw.github.com/_posts/2017-01-10-gelfands-algebra-chun-8-nomials.md

 But, _when proving inequality then the second should be your helper_.
 That is because what made the second version bad above, makes it ideal now.
 In order to prove inequality, all you need is one example where the results are _the same_.
 Just one.
 Brilliant.

-Lets try some exercises (the ones from Gelfand - Problems 91 and 92)
+Let's try some exercises (the ones from Gelfand - Problems 91 and 92)

 ### Gelfand Problem 91 - Proving an Inequality
-We have to prove that
+We have to prove that the two sides of the following are _not equal_.

 $$(x - 1)(x - 2)(x - 3)(x - 4) \ne (x + 1)(x + 2)(x + 3)(x + 4)$$